-SWS' combined sewerage systems (as described more fully in Chapter 5 "Description of the SWS Financing Group") can, during prolonged heavy rainfall, reach their hydraulic capacity resulting in flooding.
-As it is not possible to forecast the occurrence of sewer flooding and its effects sufficiently far in advance, forward planning and the making of full and reliable provision for the effects, or the alleviation of the risk, of sewer flooding is difficult.
-The financial costs of measures required to deal with sewer flooding, or measures designed to alleviate the risk of sewer flooding to properties which become at risk, may therefore not be taken into account fully in a Periodic Review, which could be significant and could adversely affect SWS' business, results of operations, profitability or financial condition.
+SWS's combined sewerage systems (as described more fully in Chapter 5 "Description of the SWS Financing Group") can, during prolonged heavy rainfall, reach their hydraulic capacity resulting in flooding.
+As it is not possible to forecast accurately the occurrence and effects of sewer flooding, forward planning and the making of full and reliable provision for the effects, or the alleviation of the risk, of sewer flooding is difficult.
+The financial costs of measures required to deal with sewer flooding, or measures designed to alleviate the risk of sewer flooding to properties which become at risk, may therefore not be taken into account fully in a Periodic Review, which could have a material adverse impact on the business, financial condition or operational performance of SWS.